-2 Basis of presentation
+2 Basis of preparation

-The consolidated financial statements of the Company have been prepared in accordance with International Financial Reporting Standards as issued by the International Accounting Standards Board.
+The consolidated financial statements of the Company have been prepared in accordance with International Financial Reporting Standards as issued by the International Accounting Standards Board ("IFRS® Accounting Standards").

 The consolidated financial statements were reviewed by the Company's Audit Committee.
-They were approved and authorized for issuance by the Board on March 2, 2023.
+They were approved and authorized for issuance by the Board on March 6, 2024.

-3 Summary of significant accounting policies
+3 Material accounting policies